johnteslade/azulejo/README.md

 ## Usage

 Azulejo doesn't have a GUI nor a CLI, simply use the keyboard shortcuts whenever you need :)

-The following is the default keymap:
+The following is the basic default keymap - but all avaliable keymaps are printed on program start:

-	Super+2		Place two windows side by side
-	Super+3		Place a window on the left half of the screen and two on the right half Super+4		Arrange four windows two by two
+	Ctrl+Super+2		Place two windows side by side Ctrl+Super+3		Place a window on the left half of the screen and two on the right half Ctrl+Super+4		Arrange four windows two by two Ctrl+Super+R		Rotate windows' positions i.e. cycle windows

-	Super+R		Rotate windows' positions i.e. cycle windows Super+H		Resize and move current window to the left Super+K		Resize and move current window to the right Super+Y		Resize and move current window to left upper corner Super+U		Resize and move current window to right upper corner Super+B		Resize and move current window to left lower corner Super+N		Resize and move current window to right lower corner
+	Alt+Super+KP4		Resize and move current window to the left Alt+Super+KP6		Resize and move current window to the right Alt+Super+KP8		Resize and move current window to the top Alt+Super+KP2		Resize and move current window to the bottom

+	Alt+Super+KP7		Resize and move current window to left upper corner Alt+Super+KP9		Resize and move current window to right upper corner Alt+Super+KP1		Resize and move current window to left lower corner Alt+Super+KP3		Resize and move current window to right lower corner

+	Alt+Super+KP5		Maximise window

+	Ctrl+Super+q		Move window to monitor on left Ctrl+Super+w		Move window to monitor on right

+	Ctrl+Super+a		Move window to monitor on left and maximise Ctrl+Super+s		Move window to monitor on right and maximise

 ## Configuration